Improper Instruction on Use of Gym Equipment Causes Artery Dissection and Stroke – $14.5 Million Verdict

 Whistleblower – $325,000

-- Bank employee was terminated after reporting his employer’s unethical practices.
+- A bank employee was terminated after reporting his employer’s unethical practices.

 Whistleblower – $350,000

-- Hospital Administrator protested failure to report surgical error and was terminated.
+- The hospital Administrator protested failure to report a surgical error and was terminated.

 Neck Injury – $400,000

-- 50-year old woman suffered soft tissue neck injury from being rear ended.
+- A 50-year-old woman suffered a soft tissue neck injury from being rear-ended.

 Thumb Injury in Pedestrian Accident – $650,000

-- Woman struck by a vehicle while in a crosswalk and suffered permanent thumb injury.
+- A woman struck by a vehicle while in a crosswalk and suffered a permanent thumb injury.